NetEase to Divest from videolamer Holdings, Inc

 Beyond good and sequels

 Beyond Good and Evil 2 was recently released much to the joy of gaming forums everywhere.
 Sequels are exciting because it means more of something good.
 That we long for sequels seems to stem from a few things but most of them point to problems in the industry.
 It means we expect crap and usually get crap and when a game that’s worth playing actually comes out we want more because the other option is crap.
 We want sequels because we do not trust developers to make good games.
 If Ancel is given full reign over his next project and allowed to do what he wants, then let the man create something new.
-Shadow of the Colossus is the perfect example – a great game by the same designer as a game you love is even better than a sequel. → Read the rest
+Shadow of the Colossus is the perfect example – a great game by the same designer as a game you love is even better than a sequel.
+We only want the sequels because they seem like a safer bet in a market full of Catz and Horsez. → Let’s get read-y.

 News We Care About Wrap Up – 5.23.08